 WEIRD WOMAN: You must go to Rhuidean.

 A bell tolls.
 Mat is not happy with this answer.
 His carefully prepared second and third questions — about how to get away from Aes Sedai, how to recover lost parts of his memory — are forgotten.
-A levelheaded man would proceed with these questions, but Mat?
+A boring, levelheaded man would have been happy with this answer.
+I mean, at least it wasn’t yes/no, right?
+Go to Rhuidean.
+I mean, c’mon, they didn’t have to tell you about Rhuidean.
+She could have just said “no,” so let’s calm the fuck down and cut her some slack.
+The thing is, Mat is not a levelheaded man.

 MAT: Why should I?